Subject–verb inversion in English: Quotative inversion

 This sort of inversion is almost entirely absent from everyday speech.
 It occurs almost exclusively in literary contexts.

 Multiple verbs

 Subject–verb inversion can sometimes involve more than one verb.
 In these cases, the subject follows all of the verbs, the finite as well as non-finite ones, e.g.

 a.
 Remnants of marijuana consumption have been found under her bed twice.

 b.
 Under her bed have been found remnants of marijuana consumption twice.

 c.
 Under her bed have been found twice remnants of marijuana consumption.

 Sentence b and sentence c, where the subject follows all the verbs, stand in stark contrast to what occurs in cases of subject–auxiliary inversion, which have the subject appearing between the finite auxiliary verb and the non-finite verb(s), e.g.

 d.
 Has anything been found under her bed?

 Further, the flexibility across sentence b and sentence c demonstrates that there is some freedom of word order in the post-verb domain.
-This freedom is consistent with an analysis in terms of rightwards shifting of the subject, where heavier constituents tend to follow lighter ones.
-Evidence for this claim comes from the observation that equivalents of sentence c above are not as good with a light subject:

-e. ??
-Under her bed has been found twice marijuana.

-f. * Under her bed has been found twice it.

-These facts clearly distinguish this kind of inversion from simple subject–auxiliary inversion, which applies regardless of the weight of the subject:

-g.
-Has it been found under her bed?

-Thus, it is not clear from these examples if subject–auxiliary inversion is a unified grammatical phenomenon with the other cases discussed above.